 - The Full Body Shot

-When shooting full body portrait you may choose to show more of the environment in a full body shot, to give a sense of place and context.
+When shooting a full-body portrait you may choose to show more of the environment in a full body shot, to give a sense of place and context.

 Zoom VS Prime lens